 Switzerland to introduce flight passenger database

-Switzerland plans to introduce a flight passenger database from 2026 to help collect and process personal data in a bid to combat terrorism and serious crime.
+Switzerland plans to introduce a flight passenger database from 2026 to collect and process personal data in a bid to combat terrorism and serious crime.
 The government has sent a related bill to parliament.

 Justice Minister Beat Jans told reporters on Wednesday that since the United States started collecting air passenger data after the 9/11 attacks on its territory, almost 70 countries around the world, including all 27 European Union member states, have exchanged such data via a national “Passenger Name Record” (PNR) system.
 This data is an effective tool in the fight against terrorism and serious crime, he said.